Quick start

 Restart Claude Code afterwards.
 Verify with `npx -y seolint-mcp doctor`.

-Validate your setup with doctor
+Verify with doctor

 The MCP server authenticates with a single API key per account, passed as the SEOLINT_API_KEY environment variable in your MCP client config.
-Get yours from the dashboard at seolint.dev/api.
+The same key works across every client, the REST API, and the CLI — scans are unified under one user, so memory is shared everywhere.

-scan_websiteRun a full scan and label issues as NEW, PERSISTING or REGRESSED based on prior scans of the same URL.
+scan_websitecoreRun a full scan and label issues as NEW, PERSISTING or REGRESSED based on prior scans of the same URL.
 The single most important tool — does scanning, history diffing, and recurring tracking in one call.

 Parameters